dja001/domutils/docs/contribute.rst

            conda env create --name domutils_dev_env -f docs/environment.yml conda activate domutils_dev_env

    #.
-Modify the code to adress the issue.
+Modify the code to address the issue.
 Make sure to include examples and/or tests in the docstrings.
       New functionality should be described in the documentation.

    #.
 Run the